MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/jsonstore-cordova.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/JSONStore/tree/release80) the Cordova project.

 ### Sample usage
+1. Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
 1. From the command line, navigate to the Cordova project.
 2. Add a platform by running the `cordova platform add` command.
 3. Prepare and run the Cordova application by running the `cordova prepare` command followed by the `cordova run` command.